 Myth No. 2: Slow your swing down

-The second most common thing students tell me is something like “If I could just slow down, I’d be fine.”
-See there I go again, too quick,” or “I rushed that one.”
-I tell them something like … “You fight a slice.
+The second most common thing students tell me is something like, “If I could just slow down, I’d be fine.”
+“See there I go again… too quick,” or “I rushed that one.”
+I tell them something like, “You fight a slice.
 A slice is hit because the club face is open relative to the path of the swing.
 So if you slow your swing down and still hit the golf ball with an open face, all you are going to achieve is hitting a SLOW SLICE.
-It has nothing to do with squaring the face in and of itself.
+It has nothing to do with squaring the face in and of itself!”

-Almost everyone wants and needs to hit the golf ball further.
+Almost everyone wants and needs to hit the golf ball farther.
 The No. 1 contributor to distance is speed.
 Lots of it.
 The more the merrier.
-With that in mind, why would you swing slower?
+With that in mind, why would a golfer want to swing slower?
 Most people I teach lack distance due to lack of arm speed.
 In fact, I can hear their practice swings, but rarely hear their real swing.
 That lovely “swish” sound we hear on television is from speed.
 If you can make that sound on your practice swing, you can make it on your real swing.

 Forever it has been taught that the left arm should remain ramrod straight throughout the golf swing.
-While this position, which is a preference not a principle, is the chosen method of some great players, trying to make it the foundation of your golf swing causes any number of problems.
+While this position, which is a preference and not a principle, is the chosen method of some great players, trying to make it the foundation of your golf swing causes any number of problems.